How To Make the BEST Soft & Buttery Homemade Tortillas

 So.
 This simple pleasure – soft, warm, homemade flour tortillas – that was already one of the best things in the whole wide world just got even better.
 Life is good. 😊

 Let’s talk about how easy Homemade Tortillas are

 I’m a big proponent of slow food.
 I strive to eat more whole food and less processed.
 Of course, this idea, like pretty much everything else in life, is relative.

 Food cooked “from scratch” takes time, and the time has to be worth it.
 There are certain things for which the finished product is simply NOT worth the time and effort required to make it from scratch.
 We all must prioritize.

-You know those people who will say things like, “If _____ was a priority for you, you’d make time for it.”
+Soapbox warning: You know those people who will say things like, “If _____ was a priority for you, you’d make time for it.”
 I hate those people.
-Because, most of the time, the list of things that are a priority is really, really long.
+With the fire of a thousands suns.
+Because, most of the time, my list of “top priorities” is really, really long.

 The first time I made homemade tortillas, I knew I was probably never going to purchase them again.

 Homemade tortillas are surprisingly simple to make and SO MUCH BETTER than what’s available in grocery stores.
 Like, shockingly better.
 In my house, if we’re going to eat tortillas, they are going to be homemade.
 If I don’t have time to make them, we are simply not going to eat tortillas that day.